-Health Update - Laura has been diagnosed with stage IV lung cancer that has metastasized to her lymph nodes and brain.
-As far as good news goes in the world of terminal cancer diagnoses, this was caused by a genetic mutation to the EGFR (deletion 19 if you are a sciency type).
-(If you want more information, Google US News and World Report "What is EGRF?"
-One of the doctor’s quoted, Dr. Baik, is Laura’s oncologist).
+Laura has been diagnosed with lung cancer that has metastasized to her lymph nodes and brain.
+As far as good news goes in the world of terminal cancer diagnoses, this was caused by a mutation to the EGFR gene.
+This is an area of cancer research that is exploding and Laura's oncologist is one of the main researchers in this area.
 Laura’s current treatment is an oral chemo medication taken home.
-Side effects include fatigue and other things that leave Laura less than 100%, but she is already adjusting well and the side effects are minimal.
-Laura will get a scan in about 6 weeks to see if the medication is working.
-If it is, then scans are repeated every 3 months to monitor the medication’s effectiveness.
+Side effects are minimal and manageable.
+Laura will get scans every 3 months to monitor the medication’s effectiveness.
 On average, people on this drug get benefits of reduced and stable tumors for about 18 months to two years.
 When the medication stops working, Laura and her oncologist will look at other options.
 Those might include immunotherapy or a combination of radiation and chemo or a clinical trial of some new drug.
 There is reality and hope at play here.
 Hope for the best and accept the reality that exists today.

 Otto, Celia and Iker are doing well and enjoying summer with friends and family.
 They have all grown up exponentially in the past few weeks.
 Laura’s cancer triggers issues around Eric’s death, understandably.
 Each kid needs something different, but overall they need to just be kids and live their lives.
 Laura is working on downsizing her work and her life in order to give her energy to the kids first and anything else, second.